dsa-ntc/peninsuladsa-ntc.github.io/_pages/blog.md

 permalink: /blog/
 ---

-All of our recent statements
+Recent statements and articles by Peninsula DSA.

 <div class="row my-5">
   {% for post in site.posts %}